plblum/jivs/planning/ModelRules Design for Configuration.md

 #### `buildConfig(builder, options)`

-Finalizes the builder into `ValidationManagerConfig`.
+Finalizes the builder into `ValueHostsManagerConfig`.

 Most subclasses should not need to override this.